Cellini Spiral Stitch: your complete guide

 Which is why I suggest that you focus on looking at the beads to keep your ‘spiral’ (diagonal line, really) going in flat Cellini spiral.

 Now you’ve got some idea of the principle, it’s time to start trying it out.
+(And again, if you need more help, everything is explained beautifully in the video demonstrations in this online class).
 As I said earlier, there is no one ‘Cellini spiral stitch’.
 Every pattern you try will use this principle of altering bead sizes, but will find a different combination.

 So, let me get you started with a beginner level pattern for a bangle.
 Then you can go ahead and explore on your own, or try out some other patterns.